The Genuis

 Theory B. Injury inhibits the higher cognitive functions (e.g., language, logic, comprehension) from suppressing natural creative abilities.

-Genuis, synaethesia, and aquired genuis is an interelated paradox, and a mystery.
+Genuis, synaesthesia, and acquired genius are interrelated paradoxes and a mystery.
 But science concludes only two explanations.
-I prefer to think there is a third conclusion becuase we are facing a bewildering mystery in the eye here.
-Is it possible that knowlege is perhaps in a world outside the individual?
+I prefer to think there is a third conclusion because we are facing a bewildering mystery in the eye here.
+Is it possible that knowledge is perhaps in a world outside the individual?
 Have certain geniuses hit upon ideas, visions, and thoughts of unfathomable reality?
 Is it an awakening?
-A down-pour of timeless knowledge?
+A downpour of timeless knowledge?
 Science can not explain why an accidental bump on the head leads to genius, knowledge, and enlightenment, without dedicated effort or education.
-How is knowledge hidden in the brain, if it was never learned?
-How is knowlege in the brain suppressed if it was never aquired to begin with?
+How is knowledge hidden in the brain if it was never learned?
+How is knowledge in the brain suppressed if it was never acquired to begin with?

 Comments